henryshunt/c-aws/README.md

 # Error Codes
 Any errors that occur during operation are logged for debudding purposes to `log.txt` in the specified `DataDirectory`.
 Errors from the data subsystem illuminate the error LED.

-When the data and error LEDs illuminate, turn off, come back on momentarily, then turn off again, a successful startup of the software has occurred.
+When the data, error and power command LEDs illuminate, turn off, come back on momentarily, then turn off again, a successful startup of the software has occurred.
 If the LEDs do not come back on or turn off for the second time then there was an error.
 These errors flash the error LED continuously a number of times to indicate the number of the error code.
 See below for a description of the codes.

+- If the data and error LEDs do not turn off for the second time then the data subsystem did not start
+- If the power command LED does not turn off for the second time then the support subsystem did not start

 |Flashes|Description|
 |--|--|